Insomnia.18

 Isabelle Cooper Murphy gives us the kid verzh with “10 More Sleeps ’til Christmas.”
 It’s a hyperkinetic countdown falling into… rap?

 The marvelous Muppet Scrooge musical numbers have already been relished here on the blog.
-Covering “One More Sleep ’til Christmas” Randolph’s leap enlarge upon the casual celebratory intimacy of the original Cratchit + Tiny Tim harmony with an odd Brit-rock top 40 elevator cover.
+Covering “One More Sleep ’til Christmas” Randolph’s Leap enlarge upon the casual celebratory intimacy of the original Cratchit + Tiny Tim harmony with an odd Brit-rock top 40 elevator cover.
 Electric guitar solo!
 Yeesh.

 Polysomnography: Lullaby.18